Read this content. Log in or sign up.

 CreditSight View Comment

-AS OF 27 Feb 2025UOB is conservatively run with a large family ownership and a sound balance sheet.
-55% of its loan book is to large corporates and its SME book has reduced as more of its clients grow from the medium to the large corporate segments.
+AS OF 26 Mar 2025UOB is conservatively run with a large family ownership and a sound balance sheet.
+The bank is more focused on Singapore and Southeast Asia than on Greater China.
 Outside Singapore, its main operations in ASEAN are in Thailand, Malaysia and Indonesia which collectively make up ~20% of its loan book.
 It acquired Citi’s consumer operations in Thailand, Malaysia, Indonesia and Vietnam, which has been good for the franchise.
-FY24 profit growth was behind its peers and was largely driven by non-interest income.
-It has set ambitious FY25 targets.
-The bank has benefitted more from the final Basel III rules implementation than its peers.
+The bank has benefitted more from the final Basel III rules implementation than its peers – its CET 1 ratio was previously the lowest among the three but surpassed the two peers by 4Q24.

 Recommendation Changed: July 04, 2017